Plaza Hotel: El Ad ownership

 The September 11 attacks in 2001 resulted in a downturn in the New York City tourism industry.
 Correspondingly, the Plaza's operating profits decreased greatly, leaving Kwek and Al-Waleed unable to refurbish the Plaza as they had previously planned to do.
 In 2004, they sold the Plaza Hotel for $675 million to El Ad Properties, run by developer Yitzhak Tshuva.
 El Ad wished to add residential and commercial units, but initially faced pushback from hotel unions and preservationists, who opposed El Ad's plan to remove most of the hotel rooms and convert the restaurant spaces to stores.
+In particular, preservationists opposed the conversion of the ballroom into commercial space, even though no changes to the ballroom's architecture were planned, because part of the ballroom occupied a site that was zoned for residential use only.
 After over sixty hours of discussions between El Ad and the hotel unions, they came to an agreement on April 14, 2005, under which El Ad would convert fewer units to apartments, while preserving more of the hotel suites.

 The Plaza Hotel temporarily closed for a $450 million renovation on April 30, 2005, two weeks after the agreement had been brokered.
 Fairmont Hotels and Resorts took over operation of the hotel portion during late 2005.
 The Plaza's furnishings were auctioned on-site and at a Christie's auction in 2006.
 During the renovation, most of the short-term hotel rooms were converted into residential units, and the Palm Court's stained glass ceiling was restored.
 In addition, floors 18 and 19 were extended toward the interior courtyard, while a small floor 20 was created above the existing roof.

 The hotel reopened on March 1, 2008.
-Though the real-estate market in general had slowed down due to the financial crisis of 2007–2008, apartments at the Plaza Hotel were being sold for millions of dollars, disproportionately impacting average apartment prices in Manhattan.
+Though the real-estate market in general had slowed down due to the 2008 financial crisis, apartments at the Plaza Hotel were being sold for millions of dollars, disproportionately impacting average apartment prices in Manhattan.
 The hotel unveiled its retail collection, an underground mall featuring luxury brands, in November 2008.
-Two years later, the Plaza Food Hall opened in the underground mall, anchored by the Todd English Food Hall in collaboration with chef Todd English.
-By early 2010, El Ad was struggling to find tenants for the mall, and several residents had lost money selling their apartments.
+Initially, the Plaza sought to attract foreign companies, since many American luxury brands already rented space nearby or sold goods in the neighboring Bergdorf Goodman Building.
+The Plaza Food Hall opened in the underground mall in 2010, anchored by the Todd English Food Hall in collaboration with chef Todd English.
+By then, El Ad was struggling to find tenants for the mall, and several residents had lost money selling their apartments.
 The Oak Room restaurant closed in July 2011, two years after the renovation was completed.